direktiv/direktiv.github.io/docs/getting_started/persistent-data.md

     value: 'jq(.var.x)'
 ```

-This demo increments a counter each time the workflow is executed.
+This demo increments a counter each time the flow is executed.
 It gets the variable `x` from `workflow` scope and increments it vi `jq`.
 The secons state stores the data in the same variable on the same scope.

 ## Scopes

 There are three scopes for storing persistent data: `instance`, `workflow`, and `namespace`.

-Data stored in the `instance` scope only exists for the duration of the running workflow instance.
+Data stored in the `instance` scope only exists for the duration of the running flow instance.

-Data stored in the `workflow` scope exists until the workflow definition is deleted, and is accessible to all instances of that workflow.
+Data stored in the `workflow` scope exists until the flow definition is deleted, and is accessible to all instances of that flow.

-Data stored in the `namespace` scope exists until the namespace itself is deleted, and is accessible to all instances of all workflows originating on that namespace.
+Data stored in the `namespace` scope exists until the namespace itself is deleted, and is accessible to all instances of all flows originating on that namespace.

 ## Setter State